 For me personally?
 I like smoothies better.
 I have had trouble with digestion in my life and so I need that fiber.
-Also, you just can’t ignore the health benefits of a smoothie.
+Also, you just can’t ignore the nutrition of a smoothie.
 In fact, let’s talk about that for a moment.

 If you’re kind of on the fence about smoothies, you are not alone.
 The idea of putting greens into a blender, blending it up, and drinking it?
 It’s not overly enticing.

-I’m going to leave a link in the show notes page to Dr. Rhonnda Patrick’s video on the health benefits of smoothies, because she goes into the nutritional science.
-I mean she has a Ph.D. in biomedical science.
-She can get into the details.
+I’m going to leave a link in the show notes page to Dr. Rhonnda Patrick’s video on the nutrition of smoothies, because she goes into the nutritional science.
+She has a Ph.D. in biomedical science and she loves to get into the details.

 So, here we go.
 Here are some of the main nutrients in a smoothie that I think make them so worth while:

 Magnesium.
-This is at the center of the part of the vegetable that makes it green.
+This is at the part of the vegetable that makes it green.
 So, any time you’re eating something green, you can be pretty sure you’re getting magnesium.
 Why should you care?
-There are over 300 enzymes in the body that require magnesium and basically your body needs it to create energy.
-Without the right levels of magnesium, your body is forced to pick between creating the energy it needs to survive or keeping your DNA from accumulating damage.
-Damaged DNA can lead to cancer.
-So that’s one of the reasons it’s very important to get the recommended daily dose of magnesium.
+According to Dr. Patrick, there are hundreds of enzymes in the body that require magnesium to create energy.

 How much magnesium will you get in a smoothie like my basic smoothie above?
-Roughly around 3 – 350 mg.
-That means you’re almost there.
+Roughly around 3 – 350 mg, depending on how many greens you use.

 I’ve also found magnesium to be helpful in dealing with constipation.
 My family doctor suggested I take a magnesium supplement and it was definitely helpful.
 However, why take a pill when you can eat (or drink) the greens?

 Folate.
 I also include spinach in my smoothies and that is a good thing because it has folate in it.
-Let’s just say that folate helps your cells fend off cancer.
-Again, I will refer you to Dr. Patrick’s video for the scientific explanation of how a certain part of RNA is mis-incorporated into DNA, causing DNA damage when the body doesn’t have enough folate.
+Again, I will refer you to Dr. Patrick’s video for the scientific explanation of the importance of folate.

-Vitamin K. This comes along from Chard, a new addition to my smoothies.
+Vitamin K. This comes from Chard, a new addition to my smoothies.
 I had not previously eaten much chard, but after learning how many of us are getting inadequate amounts of K1 in our diet, something that chard has a lot of, I’m now having some every day.
-Vitamin K1 is helpful for many reasons, including bone health and keeping your arteries clean.
-Just imagine K1 extracting calcium from your blood thereby reducing it in your arteries.
-Calcification in your arteries is otherwise know as heart disease.
-What does the K1 do with the calcium it takes from your blood?
-It transfers it to your bones where it’s needed.

 Potassium.
 I almost always include a banana in my smoothies too and bananas are great sources of potassium, folate, magnesium, fiber and other phytontruients.